DanielKRing1/Reflection_Next/README.md

 ## Simple Journaling
->Create a "Journal" for any set of Thoughts in your life.
+1. Create a "Journal" for any set of Thoughts in your life.
->List the important Thoughts.
+2. List the important Thoughts.
->Go outside.
+3. Go outside.
->Come back and decide which ones still matter to you.
+4. Decide which Thoughts still matter to you.

 ### Check it out at -> https://rfltn.asianpersonn.top/